When you’ve been injured on the job you need to ask yourself:

 Workers’ compensation is a social safety net that states began setting up decades ago as a way to protect both employers and employees when someone gets hurt on the job.
 In most cases, Colorado employees can file a workers’ compensation claim after an accident job leaves them injured.
 But there’s a long and winding road between that initial claim and earning full benefits.
 Burg Simpson Colorado workers’ comp attorney can help navigate that road.

 Thousands of people get injured at work every year, most as a result of overexertion or falling.
 If you’re injured on the job, it’s important you get in touch with a Colorado workers’ compensation attorney and not to handle your claim on your own.
-For a more detailed look at what’s involved in Colorado workers’ compensation, visit our OVERVIEW page here.
-Or call us directly at 720-500-5995 to learn how we can provide the support and guidance you deserve.
+So we can answer your questions, call us directly at 720-500-5995 to learn how we can provide the support and guidance you deserve.

 WHAT IS YOUR CASE WORTH?